fenago/ansible-course/md/Lab_1.md

 Running from source versus pre-built RPMs
 =========================================

-Ansible is always rapidly evolving, and there may be times, either for early access to a new feature (or module) or as part of your own development efforts, that you wish to run the latest, bleeding-edge version of Ansible from GitHub.
-In this section, we will look at how you can quickly get up and running with the source code.
-The method outlined in this lab has the advantage that, unlike package-manager-based installs that must be performed as root, the end result is a working installation of Ansible without the need for any root privileges.

 Let\'s get started by checking out the very latest version of the source code from GitHub:

 1. You must clone the sources from the [git] repository first, and then change to the directory containing the checked-out code: